Centrifugal or “vortex” separators remove

 prompt you for the applicable design criteria and an overview of your

-application to provide a proposal, however you can use these tools for
+application to provide a proposal, however you can use this tool to

-approximate the physical dimensions and have a better feel for the
+approximate the physical dimensions of the required separator and to have a better feel for the

 performance vs. pressure drop as compared to vane and mesh pad style